← Back to blog

 What is GEO?

 GEO, or Generative Engine Optimization, is optimization for generative engines and AI assistants.
-The goal is not just to appear in a list of links, but to be used as a source in the answers that AI generates.
+The goal is not just to show up in a list of links, but to be used as a source in the answers AI generates.

 Instead of thinking only about rankings, GEO focuses on: